mathsalmath/stereamlit_iris/README.md

 Streamlit app with iris dataset
 1) I showed how to create different types of charts (bar, histogram, etc.)
 2) How to get user's input for a sample data and display the number of sample entered.
+3) How to add a dropdown and show a selection if none show none. https://youtu.be/P70vJb8gED4